Quantum Internet: Technologies, Protocols, and Research Challenges: Abstract

 \section{Abstract}

-{ As the field of the quantum internet advances, the necessity for a comprehensive guide to navigate its complexities has become increasingly crucial.
-Quantum computing, a more established relative, shares foundational principles with the quantum internet; however, distinguishing between the two is essential for further development and deeper understanding.
-This work systematically introduces the quantum internet by addressing fundamental questions: Why is it important?
-What are its core components?
-How does it function?
-When will it be viable?
-Who are the key players?
-What are the challenges and future directions?
-Through elucidating these aspects along with a comprehensive introduction to the basic concepts, we aim to provide a clear and accessible overview of the quantum internet, facilitating the groundwork for future innovations and research in the field. }
+{ As the field of the quantum internet advances, a comprehensive guide to navigate its complexities has become increasingly crucial.
+While quantum computing shares foundational principles with the quantum internet, distinguishing between the two is essential for further development and deeper understanding.
+This work systematically introduces the quantum internet by discussing its importance, core components, operational mechanisms, anticipated timeline for viability, key contributors, major challenges, and future directions.
+Additionally, it presents the fundamental concepts of quantum mechanics that underpin the technology, offering a clear and targeted overview intended for researchers and industry professionals and laying the groundwork for future innovations and research in the field.